-This post is the second part of a two part series where I will talk about a great way to install SharePoint 2016 in a fully automated way using PowerShell.
+This post is the second part of a two part step by step tutorial on how to install SharePoint 2019 in a fully automated way using PowerShell.

 Installing a SharePoint farm can be a complex task and the installation process is composed by a series of steps:

 - Downloading and installing the lastest SharePoint updates